chmeliik/checkton/README.md

 ### `fail-on-findings`

-Fail when ShellCheck reports some findings?
+Fail when ShellCheck reports some violations?
 (May wish to set this to false if you're going to upload the SARIF report anyway.
 GitHub takes care of the reporting.)